SuryaKarmakar/JavaScript-Programming/Courses/IBM-JavaScript-Essentials/README.md

 </h1>
 ```

-1. External JavaScript file: it's recommended to put your JavaScript code in a separate JS file and link it to your HTML file using
+- External JavaScript file:

-   the script tag with a SRC attribute.
+It's recommended to put your JavaScript code in a separate JS file and link it to your HTML file using the script tag with a SRC attribute.

-Step 1, create a separate JS file,e.g. script.js
+Step 1, create a separate JS file, e.g. script.js

 ```js
 function hello() {